 Are ported speakers better?

-There is no easy answer to this question as it varies from speaker to speaker.
+This question has no easy answer as it varies from speaker to speaker.

 Ported speakers have their own unique sound that some people prefer, while others might prefer the sound of a sealed speaker.
 Ultimately, it comes down to personal preference.

 That being said, ported speakers do have some advantages.
 One of the biggest advantages is that they tend to have better bass responses than sealed speakers.
-This is because the port helps to extend the low-frequency range of the speaker.
+This is because the port helps extend the speaker’s low-frequency range.

 How far should front-ported speakers be from the wall?